On the Sample Complexity of Learning for Blind Inverse Problems: Numerical Experiments

 As a first numerical test, we focus on the approximation error bound under spectral regularization derived in Theorem~\ref{th:error_bound_singular_values}, and verify numerically that the reconstruction error behaves in accordance with the source-condition–dependent constants.

-As a second numerical verification, we consider the results reported in Section~\ref{sec:variance_error}.
-In particular, we focus on the sampling-induced variance component of the LLMSE estimator and show empirically that the empirical operator $\hat{\Lv}_\lambda$ converges to its population counterpart $\Lv_\lambda$ at the predicted rate.
+As a second test, we perform numerical verifications of the results reported in Section~\ref{sec:variance_error}.
+In particular, we focus on the sampling-induced variance component of the LMMSE estimator and show numerically that the empirical operator $\hat{\Lv}_\lambda$ converges to its population counterpart $\Lv_\lambda$ at the predicted rate.